 In an industry where regulations are evolving and constantly updating, financial institutions can be hard-pressed to make sure all figures and transactions are precise and correct.
 While those regulations are put in place for a good reason, they can often extend the turnaround for the completion of the financial close.
 With an automated reconciliation solution, accountants can drastically reduce the time spent on the financial close, enabling accountants to comply with strict regulations and other regulatory bodies and ensure accurate reporting on all fronts.

 Financial automation software enforces workflow standardization and procedures across different entities, so a close process in one entity is being performed the same as a close process in a different entity.
 Once the financial close is completed, an activity log is produced to keep external auditors up to date on every change, comment, or task that is created within the software.
 An audit trail provides both internal and external auditors the access they need to ensure every action performed complies with standards and procedures.

 There’s no doubt that financial automation can provide banking organizations with many benefits and opportunities, especially within the account reconciliation process.
 With a financial automation solution in place, banking institutions can enhance their accounting workflow, boost their return on investment, streamline financial reporting, and reduce the overall risk.

 In today’s banking industry, there continues to be a steady uptick in instances of financial risk that can impact both financial institutions and their customers.
-Discover the four main steps to take when implementing a reliable risk management strategy with this eBook.
+Discover why leading organizations in the banking industry trust Trintech for a more efficient financial close.